Nicola Trivett

 Healthcare facilities often monitor environmental performance as standard.
 Offices can do the same to support ESG reporting, air quality monitoring, and building certification.

-Healthcare fit outs offer design strategies that can be successfully translated into commercial workplaces — creating environments that are healthier, more sustainable, and better aligned with business goals.
 As the World Green Building Council highlights, health and wellbeing are intrinsically linked to productivity, making these approaches just as critical in boardrooms as they are in clinics.

 Global Pharmaceutical Company: An Office Fit Out in Dubai with a Healthcare Ethos

-Summertown was appointed to deliver the interior fit out for a leading global pharmaceutical company’s regional headquarters in Dubai — a 700 sqm project that demonstrates how wellness and performance can be embedded into a corporate office environment, particularly in sectors where healthcare values are core to the business.
+Summertown was appointed to deliver the interior fit-out for a leading global pharmaceutical company’s regional headquarters in Dubai: A 700 sqm project that demonstrates how wellness and performance can be embedded into a corporate office environment, particularly in sectors where healthcare values are core to the business.

 Key features included:

-- Acoustic zoning: Quiet zones, collaborative hubs, and enclosed meeting spaces were distributed to support varied work modes while reducing noise fatigue — echoing layout principles
+Quiet zones, collaborative hubs, and enclosed meeting spaces were distributed to support varied work modes whilst reducing noise fatigue.
+This echoes layout principles often seen in healthcare fit-outs, where acoustic control is critical to patient recovery.

 This requires a level of coordination and foresight that goes beyond finish selection.
-The most effective office fit out contractors in Dubai are those that combine regulatory expertise with a human-centred approach — able to execute precise, compliant healthcare fit outs, while also applying those principles to offices, learning environments, and other performance-driven spaces.
+The most effective office fit-out contractors in Dubai are those that combine regulatory expertise with a human-centred approach, able to execute precise, compliant healthcare fit-outs, while also applying those principles to offices, learning environments, and other performance-driven spaces.

 Key areas of responsibility include: